-Mr. Bekenstein is a Managing Director at Bain Capital Private Equity, LP (a private equity fund).
-Prior to joining Bain Capital Private Equity, LP in 1984, Mr. Bekenstein spent several years at Bain & Company, Inc., where he was involved with companies in a variety of industries.
-Mr. Bekenstein is a member of the board of directors, a member of the Human Resources and Compensation Committee and a member of the Nominating and Governance Committee of Dollarama Inc. He also serves as a director of several other corporations, including Bright Horizons Family Solutions Inc., Burlington Stores, Inc., Michaels Companies, Inc., and Waters Corporation, and sits on the compensation committee of several of those corporations.
-Mr. Bekenstein received a Bachelor of Arts from Yale University and a Master of Business Administration (MBA) from Harvard Business School.
+Mr. Bekenstein is a Managing Director at Bain Capital.
+Prior to joining Bain Capital in 1984, Mr. Bekenstein spent several years at Bain & Company, Inc., where he was involved with companies in a variety of industries.
+Mr. Bekenstein is a member of the Board of Directors, the Chair of the Human Resources and Compensation Committee and a member of the Nominating and Governance Committee of Dollarama Inc. He also serves as a director of several other corporations, including: Bright Horizons Family Solutions Inc. for which he is a member of the Compensation Committee, and The Michaels Companies, Inc. Mr. Bekenstein received a Bachelor of Arts from Yale University and a Master of Business Administration (MBA) from Harvard Business School.

-Board/Committee Membership Attend lance Other Public Board Membership) Board of Directors 8/8 100% Entity Since Human Resources, Nomination and 5/5 100% Bright Horizons Family Solutions Inc. (3) 2013 Governance T-1-1 100% Burlington Stores, Inc. (3) 2013 Committee (2) Total: 10076 Dollarama Inc. (3) 2009 Michaels Companies, Inc. (3) 2014 Waters Corporation 1994
+Board/Committee Membership Attendance Other Public Board Membership

+Board of Directors 7/7 100% Entity Since

+Human Resources, Nomination and Governance Committee (2) 3/4 75% Bright Horizons Family Solutions Inc. (3 2013

+Total: 10/11 91% Dollarama Inc. (3) 2009

+The Michaels Companies, Inc. (3) 2014